 Rights, Responsibilities and Limitations of Membership.
-Every Member-Owner shall have an equal right to participate in Membership meetings, to have one (1) vote in all elections, to attend meetings of the Board of Directors as provided herein, and to share in the distribution of net savings as provided in these Bylaws.
-Membership approval shall be required for an enactment or amendment of the Bylaws or the Certificate of Organization, as well as any decision of the Board authorizing a borrowing transaction (or related series of borrowing transactions) from a non-Member-Owner lender of a sum in excess of four percent (4%) of the average of the prior three (3) years' annual net sales revenue-net of discounts and allowances-for the Cooperative, provided that Membership approval shall not be required if (i) such borrowing transaction constitutes the refinancing or restructuring of all or a substantial portion of an existing debt obligation of the Cooperative or (ii) the Board reasonably determines that such borrowing transaction is necessary to avoid significant and immediate business interruption to the Cooperative or that the delay in seeking Membership approval would jeopardize the financial viability of the Cooperative.
+Every Member shall have an equal right to participate in Membership meetings, to have one (1) vote in all elections, to attend meetings of the Board of Directors as provided herein, and to share in the distribution of net savings as provided in these Bylaws.
+Membership approval shall be required of any decision of the Board involving commitments of sums in excess of four percent (4%) (in the aggregate) of the previous fiscal year's gross annual sales, an enactment or amendment of the Bylaws or the Certificate of Organization.

 Board Candidacy.
-Any Member-Owner who meets the qualifications noted in Article V of these Bylaws and the legal requirements of the states in which the Cooperative's operations exist may seek to be a candidate for the Board of Directors.
+Any Member who meets the qualifications noted in Article V of these Bylaws and the legal requirements of the states in which the Cooperative's operations exist may seek to be a candidate for the Board of Directors.

 Voting.
-Decisions to be made by the Member-Owners, including the election of the Board of Directors and the amendment of the Bylaws or the Certificate of Organization, shall be by a vote of the Membership held in connection with a regular or special meeting of the Membership.
+Decisions to be made by the Members, including the election of the Board of Directors and the amendment of the Bylaws or the Certificate of Organization, shall be by a vote of the Membership held in connection with a regular or special meeting of the Membership.
 The voting shall be conducted during a period of between three (3) and thirty (30) days as determined by the Board.
-Each Member-Owner shall have one (1) vote and only one (1) vote.
+Each Member shall have one (1) vote and only one (1) vote.

 Method of Voting and Notice of Meetings.
-The Board of Directors shall determine the method by which Membership voting is conducted, which may include electronic ballot, paper balloting, or both, provided that there are reasonable opportunities for all Member-Owners to vote.
+The Board of Directors shall determine the method by which Membership voting is conducted, which may include electronic ballot, paper balloting, or both, provided that there are reasonable opportunities for all Members to vote.
 Voting by proxy is prohibited.
-Notice of the voting shall be sent to each Member-Owner via the last known electronic or postal address at least ten (10) days prior to the meeting and as required by law.
+Notice of the voting shall be sent to each Member via the last known electronic or postal address at least ten (10) days prior to the meeting and as required by law.

 Quorum.
-In order for any election of Directors or voting by Member-Owners on other matters to have effect, valid ballots from at least five hundred (500) Member-Owners, as certified by the Board, must be received by the end of the voting period ("a quorum").
+In order for any election of Directors or voting by Members on other matters to have effect, valid ballots from least five hundred (500) Members, as certified by the Board, must be received by the end of the voting period ("a quorum").
 In the event that a quorum is not achieved, no votes or actions on substantive matters shall be valid, though procedural actions may be taken.
 The President or other presiding officer shall declare the meeting closed.
 The Board shall call a special meeting to be commenced on a date no more than forty-five (45) days from the close of a meeting lacking a quorum, to take up the agenda items of the closed meeting.
 This process may be repeated at the discretion of the Board until a quorum is established.
 Directors whose seats were up for election shall remain seated until replaced by duly elected Directors.
 Should a vacancy occur before a successor Director is duly elected and qualified, the Board shall have the right to fill such a vacancy by appointment as per Article V, Section 7.

 Access to Information.
-The Cooperative shall make its Annual Report available to the Member-Owners at its annual meeting as provided by NH RSA 301-A:31.
-Upon request, a Member-Owner shall have access to the books and records of the Cooperative to the extent provided by law.
+The Cooperative shall make its Annual Report available to the Members at its annual meeting as provided by NH RSA 301-A:31.
+Upon request, a Member shall have access to the books and records of the Cooperative to the extent provided by law.

+ARTICLE V

-ARTICLE V: Board of Directors
+Board of Directors